domantasjurkus/scrumboard/README.md

 Highlight when a user selects a note (see when / which other notes a user currently working on)

-Don't allow two users to drag the same note.

 Resize text - both column headers and note text

 Make toolbar smaller / potentially compact on phones (look at http://material.io/resizer/#url=http%3A%2F%2Fscrumboard.info.tm) to see how site looks across different screen sizes.
 Would look good in report to say considered and accounted for this.